Frequently

 when you call to make an appointment.
 There is a separate fee for this service.

-and focuses on emotional "tools" to get clear about
+options -- parenting, abortion, and adoption.
+Offers emotional "tools" to get clear about

 how you feel in an easy-to-read format with room for writing,